WHAT TO EXPECT AT YOUR FIRST CLASS AT AFFINITY ACADEMY

 WHAT TO WEAR?

 You don’t need to own a Brazilian Jiu-Jitsu gi for your first class.
-If you want to participate in a class that uses a Gi than Affinity Academy will gladly loan you a Gi.
+If you want to participate in a class that uses a Gi than you can rent one at Affinity Academy.
 For No Gi classes T-shirts, board shorts and sweat pants are all fine.
 You will need to buy a Brazilian Jiu-Jitsu Gi if you continue training in Gi classes and you can purchase one from Affinity Academy.

 YOUR FIRST CLASS